-Over the past several years, Sarah's music has been featured at various festivals and other programs, including the Composer-Performer Collaboration Workshop (California State University, Fresno), the Wintergreen Summer Music Festival, the European American Musical Alliance in Paris, the New York Youth Symphony’s Composition Program, the nief-norf Summer Music Festival, and the Atlantic Music Festival.
-Most recently, her music was performed at New Music on the Bayou 2016 and at the Brevard Music Festival.
-Her music has also been featured on radio stations such as WFMT (Relevant Tones) and CJSR.
+Over the past several years, Sarah's music has been featured at various festivals and other programs, including the nief-norf Summer Music Festival, the Brevard Music Center, the TALIS Festival, the Oregon Bach Festival, the Bowdoin International Music Festival, the SPLICE Institute, the Sofia Symphonic Summit, and the Composers Conference.
+Her work was also performed at Sävellyspaja in Finland and has been featured on radio stations such as WFMT (Relevant Tones) and CJSR.

 Sarah has received several honors, awards, and commissions.
 She graduated from Columbia magna cum laude and also received Columbia’s Rapaport Prize in 2012.
 In 2015, she was awarded professional development grants from the Illinois Arts Council Agency and Chicago's Department of Cultural Affairs and Special Events.
 Her percussion quartet, Pas de Quatre, was selected by the University of Tennessee Knoxville for performance at PASIC 2015's New Literature Showcase Concert.
 Sarah has also received several individual commissions as well as commissions from Access Contemporary Music, the University of Tennessee at Martin Contemporary Music Group, and the Saint Xavier University Flute Choir.
 In 2016 and 2017, she was selected in calls for scores from New Music on the Bayou and Vox Musica.
 Since then, she has been a selected composer in calls for scores from North/South Consonance in 2018, the Sewanee Summer Music Festival in 2020, the Sound of Silent Film Festival in 2020, and the EDME New Music Festival in 2022.